mageeanbrown/mageeanbrown.github.io/_projects/fsae.md

 </div>

+Chassis Subsystem

-My senior year (2024), I became a co-lead of the chassis subsystem with one other member.
-This subsystem involves designing and fabricating the entire frame of the car and any other welding that subsystems require.
-This is also one of the first subsystems that need to be completed in the year, as every other subsystem mounts and test their parts on the chassis.
-Because of this, we start some of the design and simulation process by late summer so we can order our tubes (we get them coped out-of-house) and get everything jigged, and then welded by February.
-After welding is complete, we do physical testing to verify our simulations, such as validation of torsional stiffness estimates.
+The chassis is one of the first subsystems that need to be completed in the year, as every other subsystem mounts and tests its parts on the chassis.
+Because of this, we start some of the design and simulation process by late summer so the tubes can be ordered (we get them coped out-of-house), jigged, and then welded by February.
+After welding is complete, we do physical testing to verify our simulations, such as validation of torsional stiffness estimates from FEA.

 Below are some images from the design, testing, and fabrication of the car which took place over many, many months!